 Don’t give up

 Finding a new job can be difficult, particularly if you are at the very start of your career and you don’t have much experience behind you.
 However, don’t let a rejection get you down.
 EVERYONE will get rejected from a job at some point in their career; you’ve just got to learn from it.
-If you are attending loads of interview, see it as a blessing.
+If you are attending loads of interviews, see it as a blessing.
 It’s great practice and you can excel every time.

 Do you have any job hunting tips?
 Comment below or tweet me @SheWhoLives1